MIC-DKFZ/TractSeg/Readme.md

 ```
 This will create a folder `tractseg_ouput` inside of the same directory as your input file.
 This folder contains `bundle_segmentations.nii.gz` which is a 4D Nifti image (`[x,y,z,bundle]`).
 The fourth dimension contains the binary bundle segmentations.

+NOTE: Your input image should have the same orientation as MNI space (using rigid
+registration to MNI space is a simply way to ensure this).

 #### Custom input and output path:
 ```